 At first look, the size of the appliance is pretty nice.
 There isn’t a fan so its quiet.
 Here is an image of the Firepower 1010 placed next to my Meraki MX64.
 They are both about the same size however the

 The setup for a new Firepower 1010 looks like this.
-The assumption is I’m using the cloud management option for this appliance.
-I could also use a local manager (Firepower manager) however, I want to keep things simple and check out the newer cloud management interface for this post known as Firepower Device Manager (FDM).
+The assumption is I’m using the local Firepower Device Management application (FDM) to manage this appliance.
+I could also use a centralized manager (Firepower manager) however, I only have one appliance so I don’t need to use an external manager.
+One other option is the cloud management option known as Cisco Defense Orchestrator (CDO).
+For this post, its FDM.

 I plugged in the Firepower 1010 behind my Meraki via port 1/1 via a DHCP port for setup purposes aka modem to